IriLrnr/EvIBM/DOCUMENTATION.md

 ##### Verify_Distance <a name="verify_distance"></a>

-To find out if two individuals are in the range of one another should be simple, just comparing coordinates, right?
-WRONG!
-The space is toroid!
-So that is important to check out.
+To see if individuals are spacially close, this boolean function is used.
+It receives the names of the individuals to compare, the population and the parameters, and returns 1 if the individuals are in the range of one another, and 0 if they're not.
+Because the lattice is a toroid, one individual could be in range of the other, but in the other side of the lattice.
+The distance is Euclidean so it can be calculated by square difference.

 ```c
 //in space.c